Categorical structures for type theory in univalent foundations: Equivalence between categories with families and split type-categories

-The back-and-forth constructions above (though not compatibility) are also sketched in e.g.\ \cite[Sections 3.1, 3.2]{Hofmann97syntaxand} (note that Hofmann’s \emph{categories with attributes} are what we call \emph{split type-categories}).
-Hofmann also mentions that---in our terminology---going from $\q$-morphism structures to term-structures and back yields the original $\q$-morphism structure.
-However, working in set-theoretic foundations, the same is not true for the other direction---the original term presheaf is not recovered up to equality.
-This is exactly where the univalence axiom comes to our rescue: it allows us to conclude that, by showing that the obtained term presheaf is \emph{isomorphic} to the original one, the two are identical.
-Hence we obtain an equivalence of types.
-Note however that our proof that the maps are indeed an equivalence is slightly different, to avoid the difficult direct construction of an identity between two term-structures.
+The back-and-forth constructions above between CwF structures and split type-category structures (though not their compatibility) are also sketched in \cite[\textsection \textsection 3.1, 3.2]{Hofmann97syntaxand} (note that Hofmann’s \emph{categories with attributes} are what we call \emph{split type-categories}).
+Hofmann also observes that---in our terminology---going from $\q$-morphism structures to term-structures and back yields the original $\q$-morphism structure.
+However, working in set-theoretic foundations, the same is not true for the other direction---the original term presheaf is not recovered up to equality (see Example~\ref{ex:no-bijec-in-zf} below), but only up to isomorphism.
+This where the univalence axiom buys us a little extra: it allows us to conclude, from that isomorphism, that the recovered term presheaf really is equal to the original.
+Hence we obtain an equivalence of types between CwF and split type-category structures.

-\PLL{The back-and-forth constructions above (though not compatibility) are at least folklore, and I think may have been sketched in print before, e.g. in Blanco’s thesis.
-TODO: check for them there and reference appropriately!} \BA{Not in Blanco's thesis, at least not straightforwardly recognizable as such.
-Hofmann \cite[Sections 3.1, 3.2]{Hofmann97syntaxand} Quote: If one starts out with a category with attributes, constructs a CwF, and from this CwF again a category with attributes one ends up with the one to start o with.
-The other way round one gets back the original CwF with the set of terms Tm (? ; ) replaced by the set of right inverses to p ( ) (cf. x 3.1.2). }
+(Note however that our proof that the maps form an equivalence is slightly less direct, to avoid the difficult direct construction of an identity between two term-structures.)